Locations:

 Can perimenopause be treated?

 There isn’t any treatment to stop perimenopause.
 Perimenopause is a natural part of life.
-The “cure” for perimenopause occurs when your periods stop and you enter menopause.
+It ends when your periods stop entirely, and you reach menopause.

-• Antidepressants: These medications help with mood swings or depression.
+• Antidepressants: These medications help with hot flashes, mood swings, anxiety or depression.

-• Gabapentin (Neurontin®): This medicine is a seizure medication that also relieves hot flashes for some women.
+• Gabapentin (Neurontin®): This medicine is a seizure medication that also relieves hot flashes for most people.

 • Vaginal creams: Your provider can tell you about prescription and over-the-counter options.
-Treatment can decrease pain related to sex and relieve vaginal dryness.
+Treatment with vaginal creams and lubricants can decrease pain during sex and relieve vaginal dryness.

-What can I do to manage my perimenopause symptoms at home?
+What lifestyle changes can I make to manage perimenopause symptoms?

-• Eat a diet full of fruits, vegetables, whole grains, lean protein and healthy fats.
+• Eat lots of fruits, vegetables, whole grains, lean protein and healthy fats.

 • Perform weight-bearing exercises like walking, hiking or strength training.

-• Improve sleep hygiene by avoiding screens and doing relaxing activities before bed.
+• Improve sleep hygiene by avoiding TV and computer screens and doing relaxing activities before bed.

 • Limit alcohol and caffeine.